What is the Rel=”Alternate” Hreflang specification?

 Another alternative that may be useful for large websites is the ability to implement the Hreflang specification inside sitemaps.

-How To Use Rel=”Alternate” Hreflang for UK Sites
+What is the Rel=”Alternate” Hreflang Code for UK Sites

 The country code for the UK is GB – not UK.
 This is a common mistake websites make (be careful!).